Walker Art Center

 Walking Shadow Theatre Company

-They limit the number of tickets in most cases to two per library card, per intuition, per year.
-Check out their website for more details on how to get on free museums Minneapolis.
+They limit the number of tickets in most cases to two per library card, per institution, per year.
+Check out their website for more details on how to get free museum admission in Minneapolis.

 Get your ticket through smART Pass by clicking here!